mmmarinho/ROS2_Tutorial/docs/source/inspecting_topics.rst

 Inspecting topics (:program:`ros2 topic`)
 =========================================

 ROS2 has a tool to help us inspect topics.
-This is used with comsiderable frequency in practice to troubleshoot and speed up the development of publishers and subscribers.
+This is used with considerable frequency in practice to troubleshoot and speed up the development of publishers and subscribers.
 As usual, we can more information on this tool as follows.

 .. code:: console

     ros2 topic -h

 which outputs the detailed information of the tool, as shown below.
-In particular, the highlighed fields are used quite frequently in practice.
+In particular, the highlighted fields are used quite frequently in practice.

 .. code-block:: console
     :emphasize-lines: 19,21-24